 Preparing for End-of-Year Family Stress

-Tomorrow is our time for the happy Christmas the department store jingles, festive carols and teachers at school have all talked about.
+Tomorrow is our time for the “happy Christmas” that department store jingles, festive carols, and teachers at school have all talked about.
 But these set the stage for a common, yearly disappointment.
 Between a third and a half of the adult population are starting to experience a yearly increase in distress.
 Some reasons for this yearly dip in mood include financial pressures, conflicts with family, and feelings of loneliness at a time when everyone else seems anything but lonely.
 Due to the loss in families most effected by Covid, as well as political and economic instabilities at the moment, the percentages are likely to be worse this season than in the past.
 In many cultures, women are hardest hit as they carry the domestic responsibility for making sure the holiday is a good time for everyone else.

 You might think, “But time away from work is great!”
 For many people it is.
 In fact, about three quarters of the population report “often” experiencing happiness and love at this time.
 But even for many of those people, work provides the structure and defense needed from the stress in family relationships.
 As a management consultant bemoaned, “There was no problem I couldn’t avoid by getting on a plane on Monday morning.
 Now that I’m stuck at home it’s all different!”
 If you anticipate having difficult contact with family, preparing psychologically will be a valuable present to yourself.
 Here are 5 simple tips some clients have found helpful: